BaseHead, Databases & Libraries!

 The PeekTree shows multiple tree “nodes” that include:

-Collections, Groups, Imports, CloudPacks, Favorite and Recent Searches, Playlist, Paths and X-fers
+Collections, Groups, Imports, CloudPacks, Favorite and Recent Searches, History, Paths and X-fers

 The UCS Browser included in v2021.3 is a new category browser that you can switch to using buttons at the top of the panel to browse by category if you have UCS tagged content.
 This is auto populated.